-Note: If ISP blocks git protocol for some reason github also provides ssh (git+ssh://git@github.com/ powerline/powerline) and https (git+https://github.com/powerline/powerline) protocols. git protocol should be the fastest, but least secure one though.
+We can use either https''(''git+ssh://git@github.com/powerline/powerline) or https''(''git+https://github.com/powerline/powerline) protocols. git protocol is deprecated by Github.

 2.3 Fonts installation

 Powerline uses several special glyphs to get the arrow effect and some custom symbols for developers.
 This requires having either a symbol font or a patched font installed in the system.
 The used application (e.g. terminal emulator) must also either be configured to use patched fonts (in some cases even support it because custom glyphs live in private use area which some applications reserve for themselves) or support fontconfig for powerline to work properly with powerline-specific glyphs.